MaikonSchumann/portfolio-project1-vinylclub/README.md

 # User Experience (UX)

 ## The ideal users for this community is:
- * Searching for people who loves music.
+ * Individuals passionate about music.
- * Lives in Dublin.
+ * Based in Dublin.
  * Attend vinyl record fairs, conventions, or music events in Dublin area.
  * Check for local meetup groups focused on vinyl enthusiasts.